 Rob Burrow would not discourage children from playing rugby despite MND battle

-The former Leeds and Great Britain scrum-half is now confined to a wheelchair.
+The former Leeds and Great Britain scrum-half has called for more research into the link between playing rugby and brain disease

 Rob Burrow has no regrets about playing rugby league and would not discourage his children from following in his footsteps.